sverweij/virtual-code-owners/README.md

 ## Formats

-### VIRTUAL-CODEOWNERS
+### VIRTUAL-CODEOWNERS.txt

-`VIRTUAL_CODEOWNERS` is a regular, valid GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#codeowners-and-branch-protection) file.
+`VIRTUAL_CODEOWNERS.txt` is a regular, valid GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#codeowners-and-branch-protection) file.
 The only difference between VIRTUAL-CODEOWNERS and a CODEOWNERS file is that the _teams_ the former uses might not exist yet, except in a `virtual-teams.yml`.